incredibleindishell/SAML_Shop/Case 2 - Signature removal - The web application is not checking if value in Signature elements is present.md

 This attack is based on the fact that when there is no signature value present in SAML response, the web application is not going to perform validation at all. in this case, an attacker will remove the signature value and modify the Subject to perform account takeover.

-The below mentioned is sample containing signature and subject returnd by an IDP:
+The below mentioned is a sample containing signature and subject returnd by an IDP:

     <ds:Signature xmlns:ds="http://www.w3.org/2000/09/xmldsig#">
       <ds:SignedInfo xmlns:ds="http://www.w3.org/2000/09/xmldsig#">